david-ca6/Davinci-Simple-Caption/readme.md

 - Simple Caption always work with the focused timeline, no need to restart it when you change the timeline.
 - Simple Caption will always create a new text+ track, it will not overwrite existing text+ tracks.

+## Features
+- Create Text+ from a .srt file and a Text+ template.
+- Remove punctuation (optional)
+- Case conversion [none lover case, upper case, capitalize all words]

 ## Setup
 1. Install [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) 19 or higher.
 2. Install [Python](https://www.python.org/downloads/) 3.10 or higher.